Joako360/osm2city/doc/manual/parameters.rst

                                                                      higher values (e.g. 0.15 for roads works fine in Switzeland).
 This leads to steeper ramps to bridges, but give much fewer residuals with embankments.

+USE_TRAM_LINE                                   Boolean    False     Often tram lines are on top of existing roads or between.
+This can lead to
+                                                                     roads being (partially) hidden etc.

 =============================================   ========   =======   ==============================================================================

 With residuals: